-- 7. Any absence that qualifies for leave under the state's Domestic Violence Leave Act; - 8.
-When on worker's compensation, to make up the difference between the worker's compensation payments and the employee's regular rate of pay; - 9.
+- 8. When on worker's compensation, to make up the difference between the worker's compensation payments and the employee's regular rate of pay; - 9.
 Death in the immediate family requiring the employee's attendance as authorized by the Court.
 The Court may approve up to a maximum of five (5) days of sick leave (with other leaves as may be approved). - B. Sick leave with pay for regular employees may be authorized and paid for the hours the employee was regularly scheduled to work on that day.
-Accrued WPSL hours will be applied until exhausted, before regular sick leave hours (or alternative leave hours, for those on the alternative leave plan) are applied to the absence.
+Accrued WPSL hours will be applied until exhausted, before regular sick leave hours (or alternative leave hours, for those on the alternative leave plan) are applied at the employee's discretion.
 Each day or partial day absence covered by WPSL leave, in full or in part, will be covered by WPSL protections regarding discrimination, retaliation and medical verification requirements. - C. Misuse of sick leave with pay may be cause for disciplinary action, up to and including termination. - D. The Employer may place an employee on notice that a medical certificate may be required for future non-WPSL covered sick leave absences, provided there is documentation of the above, which has been discussed with the employee. - E. Cash Out.
-Employees are authorized to receive severance pay for accumulated sick leave at the rate of one-half ($\frac{1}{2}$) of the accumulated sick leave upon retirement after five (5) years of service but in no event to exceed three hundred sixty (360) hours.
+Employees are authorized to receive severance pay for accumulated sick leave at the rate of one-half (1⁄2) of the accumulated sick leave upon retirement after five (5) years of service but in no event to exceed three hundred sixty (360) hours.
 The severance pay shall be paid only if the employee is eligible to retire under the Public Employee's Retirement System or retires due to illness or injury, or in the event of the death of the employee. - F. VEBA.
 If the bargaining unit membership elects to participate in the County VEBA plan in accordance with Article 15.5, the full sick leave severance pay, as defined above, will be rolled into the VEBA plan. - G. Reporting.
 Illnesses shall be reported at the beginning of the period of use to the employee's immediate supervisor or their designee.